-Why buy property in a trust?
+Why buy property in trust?
 This is a very important question as one often hears about people buying properties in a trust and that it’s the “best way to invest”.
-It may be, but it may also not be as that really depends on your investment strategy and your long-term plans.
+It may be, but it may also not be.
+It really depends on your investment strategy and your long-term plans.

 If you’re new to the topic why not start off with the post on “What is a Trust?” just to get an overview of what a trust is and why one would consider starting one.

 Take a listen to the on-air discussion about this Cape Talk radio.